SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/events-library.md

 # Custom Events

-This library allows users to send and consume custom events.
+Provides methods to send and listen to custom events.
+These events can be sent to a specific user(s) in the channel or to all the user(s) in the channel.

+You can access them under the `customization-api` module as a named export.

 These events can be sent to